In General

 the Controller

 However......
-I feel the power handling capabilities are too restricted, so I think I'm going to use a 4QD DNO-10 controller.
+I feel the power handling capability is too limited, so I think I'm going to use a 4QD DNO-10 controller.
 It will handle a continuous current of 100 amps at 24V, the Plum Cove controllers are only rated for 35 amps continuous.

 The 6 pin connectors will be "strapped" so that depending on which end the hand controller is plugged into, the end facing you on the riding car will always be "the rear" for direction purposes.
 This means it doesn't matter which way you put the thing on the track.
 Nice thing about them thar transit cars, huh?
 We accomplish by using a hi-current DPDT (double-pole, double-throw) relay, which will swap the controller output leads.